 Scientists have also identified where dreaming is likely to occur in the brain.

-People who have a clinical condition known as Charcot-Wilbrand syndrome lose the ability to dream.
+People who have a clinical condition known as Charcot-Wilbrand syndrome

 A loss of the ability to dream was also noted in one person who experienced a lesion in a part of the brain known as the right inferior lingual gyrus.
 This is located in the visual cortex.
 It may be that this area of the brain, which is associated with visual processing, emotion and visual memories, plays a role in either generating or transmitting dreams.